-Cannabis is helping me get through alcohol abuse recovery.
+Cannabis has changed my life and is helping me through alcohol abuse recovery.

 I grew up in a military home, under the weight of domestic violence and alcohol abuse, which led to a long recovery.
 I have very detailed memories of my father abusing me and also abusing my mother in front of me.